-Getting into a vehicle accident can be an incredibly stressful and scary experience.
+Getting into a vehicle accident in Sacramento can be an incredibly stressful and scary experience.
 In the aftermath of a crash, even a relatively minor one, most people are not thinking about gathering evidence.
 The first priority in the aftermath of any car accident must be to secure medical assistance for anybody who has been injured.
 Most vehicle accidents must be reported according to California law, so calling the police must also be a priority.
 However, if you are able to safely do so at the scene of a crash, gathering evidence is important and could be immensely beneficial in any insurance claim or personal injury lawsuit.

 Evidence From the Scene of the Accident

 As we discuss the type of evidence that you should try to gather at the scene of an accident, please understand that you should only do so if you are not injured and the car accident scene itself is stable.
 If you have sustained serious injuries or if the car accident scene is dangerous, gathering evidence may not be possible or recommended.

 - Using your smartphone or other device, take photographs of the entire accident scene.
 This includes any damages to the vehicles involved, any injuries, causes of the crash, weather conditions, traffic conditions, and more.